SuperwhispervsHandy

 Handy is a free, open-source voice typing tool built by a developer who broke his finger and needed a way to keep working.
-Superwhisper does the same thing but layers AI intelligence on top.
-Here's how they compare.
+Superwhisper does the same thing and layers AI on top.

 Side-by-side comparison